andershoejlund/hvadhvis/_drafts/2021-05-22-macOS setup.md

 toc_sticky: false
 ---

 >"Take a method and try it.
 If it fails, admit it frankly, and try another.
-But by all means, try something." - Franklin D. Roosevelt
+But by all means, try something." <br>- Franklin D. Roosevelt

 Til inspiration for hvem det kunne være interessant er her en oversigt over nogle af de programmer og ideer jeg bruger på min computer.